Tips For Negotiating Your Next Pay Raise

 If your boss does not agree to a salary raise for whatever reason, it’s important to have a backup plan.
 Give thought to what else you can negotiate.
 This can be in the form of additional benefits that are not tied to the budget such as working from home, extra vacation days or perhaps classes you can take to further your professional development.

-4. Make sure the timing is right
+4. Make sure the timing is right when asking for a pay raise

 It may not be quite time for your annual review when you ask for a raise but you do want to make sure the timing is still right.
 Try and pick a time when you have done well on a project or when you have taken on additional responsibilities.
 Having some accomplishments to showcase will bode positively for you with the boss.